-displays the treatment of matching ENQ requests.
-The values are:
+Displays the treatment of matching ENQ requests.
+The values are as follows: DISABLED

-Matching ENQ requests are rejected, and the issuing task abended abcode ENQ\DISABLED.
+Matching ENQ requests are rejected, and the issuing task abended abcode ENQ_DISABLED.
 Matching INSTALL/CREATE/DISCARD requests are processed.

 Matching ENQ requests are processed in the normal way.